-- Schedule of Classes (for enrolment caps, class times and location)
+- the Schedule of Classes for course offerns in a specific term, including: enrolment caps, class times and location

 LS 101 - Introduction to Legal Studies